Ingeltje/Ingeltje.github.io/_posts/2019-2-05-Hello-World.md

 ![](/images/02%20Wellerstein-Laika.jpg "Laika" )

 …  I wanted to take a closer look into the distance humans apparantly perceive between themselves and other biological agents.
-Since “having brains” seemed to be a key factor for that perceived distance and hence for the level of empathy towards other biological agents, I thought showing “brain-like” activity in otherwise thought-off brainless agents  - like for instance iceberg lettuce - perhaps could change the perceived distance and make people feel more related to for instance iceberg lettuce ….
+Since “having brains” seemed to be a key factor for that perceived distance and hence for the level of empathy towards those other biological agents, I thought showing “brain-like” activity in thought-off "brainless" entities  - like for instance iceberg lettuce - perhaps could change the perceived distance and make people feel more related to for instance iceberg lettuce ….

 ![](/images/03%20IcebergLettuce.png "Lettuce" )